delphes/delphes.github.io/md/workbook/pythia8.md

 ./DelphesPythia8 cards/delphes_card_CMS.tcl examples/Pythia8/configNoLHE.cmnd delphes_nolhe.root
 ```

-For instance, if you want to generate a MinBias file to be used for pile-up merging, you'll need to replace the output collection in the converter card:
+For instance, if you want to generate a MinBias file to be used for pile-up merging, you will need to replace the output collection in the converter card:

 ```tcl
 ...